Last updated on 2026-01-30

 Graduates of the Community and Justice Services program can pursue a variety of career paths in Canada, including:

-• Bail Officer: Assess and monitor individuals released on bail, ensuring compliance with conditions and supporting their reintegration into the community.
+- Bail Officer: Monitor individuals released on bail, ensuring compliance with conditions and providing support as needed.

-• Probation and Parole Officer: Supervise offenders placed on probation or parole, helping them reintegrate into society while ensuring public safety.
+- Probation and Parole Officer: Supervise offenders placed on probation or parole, assisting with their reintegration into society.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.